lalithmanokar/cloud-sf-extension-cap-sample/README.md

 1. Login to the sf demo instance.

     username: sfadmin

-    password: `<It will be provided to you in the mail that you receive on requesting for demo instance.>`
+    password: `<It will be provided to you in the mail that you receive on requesting for demo instance. >`

 2. Setting Outbound OAuth Configurations.
 In this step, the credentials required to send messages to the Enterprise Messaging service are set.

    1. In the demo instance search bar, search for `Integration center`
    2. Select `Security center`
    3. Select `Outbound OAuth Configurations`
-   4. Click on `add` to create new OAuth configuration
+   4. Click on `Add` to create new OAuth configuration
    5. Enter the below detail:

       OAuth Type: `OAuth 2.0`

       Grant Type: `Client_Credentials`

       `Client ID`, `Client Secret`, `Token URL`: you can get these details from the service key of the enterprise message service instance you created in Step 1.
-If there is no existing service key, please create it from the Cloud Platform cockpit.
+If there is no existing service key, please create it in the Cloud Platform cockpit.

       Add Custom Header Parameters.

       Add new row: key=x-qos.
 Value =1

-3. [Creating integration](https://help.sap.com/viewer/60ba370328e0485797adde67aee846a0/1911/en-US/755f11067c084481b578dfe7cadb89a9.html).
+3. Creating integration.
 An integration specifies the endpoint to which a message should be send along with the content of the message.
    1. Navigate to integration center.
    2. Select `My Integrations`
    3. Select `Create` > `More Integration Types`